-This type of laxative makes your body go by forcefully directly stimulating the nerves in your colon.
+This type of laxative makes your body go by forcefully and directly stimulating the nerves in your colon.
 This causes the muscles of the intestinal wall to contract and help to push stool along.
 This action, while effective for relieving occasional constipation, may in some cases cause harsh side effects such as cramping and sudden urgency.
-Senna and bisacodyl are the most commonly used stimulant laxatives and are found in brands such as Senokot, Ex-Lax, and Dulcolax.
+Senna and bisacodyl are the most commonly used stimulant laxatives and are found in brands such as Senokot®, ex-lax®,

 Bulk-forming agents are fiber supplements that trap water in the stool to increase stool weight and improve stool consistency.
 Commercially available fiber supplements include psyllium and bran.
-They may be appropriate for people who do not consume enough fiber in the diet.
-Some powder fiber supplements can be gritty and viscous when mixed into a beverage and some people may find them distasteful.
+They may be appropriate for people who do not consume enough fiber in their diet.
+Some powder fiber supplements can be gritty and viscous when mixed into a beverage, and some people may find them distasteful.
 Once in the digestive system, common side effects include gas and bloating which comes from partial fermentation of the dietary fiber.
 Adequate fluid intake is necessary for bulk-forming agents to work; lack of water may enhance bloating.
-Bulk-forming brands include Benefiber and Metamucil.
+Bulk-forming brands include Benefiber® and Metamucil®.

-As the name implies, stool softeners, such as docusate sodium, moisten and soften stool making it easier to pass.
-Although they may work well for people with hard stools the overall quality of evidence for constipation relief is poor and hence the recommendation for use of docusate sodium is only moderate.
-Stool softener brands include Colace.
+As the name implies, stool softeners such as docusate sodium moisten and soften stool, making it easier to pass.
+Although they may work well for people with hard stools, the overall quality of evidence for constipation relief is poor — hence the recommendation for use of docusate sodium is only moderate.
+Stool softener brands include Colace®.